 His or her fate has to do with an individual failure: s/he did not play her/his cards well, did not make the right choices, the right investments, the right moves.
 S/he was personally unable to conform to the social norm of success and regular happiness and thus deserves our pity, but not much more: in the neoliberal world of equality of opportunity, we are all responsible and in control of our own destiny.
 Our future is entirely in our hands, it only depends on our individual efforts, our talent, our insight.
-Bye bye to any collective account, any link established with backgrounds, circumstances, contexts, let alone structural relations of class, race or gender...
+Bye-bye to any collective account, any link established with backgrounds, circumstances, contexts, let alone structural relations of class, race or gender...
 Tales of heroes who come from the bottom and end up rich and happy are there to tell us that anybody can triumph if s/he strives enough – the American Dream comes true.

 If there should be resistance in the sphere of subject formation, where indeed the neoliberal technology of → power has a major field of application, a move outside such frame is required – one which might help us to subtract ourselves from the winner/loser dyad as a dreadful alternative.
 The good news is that such moves of subtraction are already happening, everywhere.
 Here are two possibilities at hand:

-First, becoming anyone, enjoying the subtle liberation of not being anyone in particular, willingly abandoning the unceasing (and exhausting) capitalization of the self.
+First, becoming anyone, enjoying the subtle liberation of not being anyone in particular, willingly abandoning the unceasing (and exhausting) capitalisation of the self.
 The politics of anonymity are one good example of such a becoming: in the 1990s, many artists and activist all over Europe and the Americas took faceless or multiple-use names, such as Luther Blissett, as a way out of the competitive commodification of the self, already installed in the world of art.
-Such a gesture was also a means to acknowledging that creativity is always a matter of many, that the brilliant idea doesn’t belong exclusively to the genius, but has a lot to do with being embedded in rich social environments and feeding on them.
+(Figure 41) Such a gesture was also a means of acknowledging that creativity is always a matter of the many, that the brilliant idea doesn’t belong exclusively to the genius, but has a lot to do with being embedded in rich social environments and feeding on them.

 The occupied squares movement (including the Arab Spring uprisings and the worldwide Occupy movement) offer a recent and slightly different example of the same becoming.
 The people in the squares didn’t have anonymous voices, they did talk in their own name, but not in an attempt to make a big name for themselves – they did so to make their voice heard, as one specific voice among many, as a particular grain in the pomegranate of the square, not detaching themselves from the multitude, but joining the singular and the → common in what was called a politics of anyone.